 You may not use or access these devices during breaks.
 If you use prohibited devices before testing is complete your scores will be canceled.

-After testing is complete, you may retrieve your devices when the associate supervisor indicates it is okay to do so.
+After testing is complete, you may retrieve your devices when the proctor indicates it is okay to do so.

 Prohibited devices include, but are not limited to: